tvogel8570/samples/infrastructure/keycloak/README.md

 6. Configure keycloak as needed for your application

 ## Stopping keycloak
-1. Open a terminal (or use the one already open)
+1. Open a terminal (or use an already open one)
-2. Change directory to `samples/infrastructure/keycloak`
-3. Enter the command `docker compose down`
+2. Enter the command `docker compose -p local-keycloak down`

 ## Errors you may encounter